 Dr. Colletti DHSc, PA-C, DFAAPA

 Compared to White men, Black men suffer higher incidences of prostate cancer, and are two to three times more likely to die due to this disease.
 They also are diagnosed with prostate cancer at a younger age, and it tends to be more advanced when it is found.
 Although the necessity of early prostate disease screening for Black men at high risk is ongoing and evolving, educating patients, healthcare providers and interventions, such as early baseline screening and disease management, may be the key to reducing the high morbidity and mortality among this population.

 Hubbard JC.
 Early Prostate Screening and Interventions to Reduce Morbidity and Mortality in Black Men.
-Lynchburg Journal of Medical Science.
+University of Lynchburg DMSc Doctoral Project Assignment Repository.
 2023; 5(1).

 Available when accessing via a campus IP address or logged in with a University of Lynchburg email address.

 Off-campus users can also use 'Off-campus Download' button above for access.